 Tools layout—Select the layout of the tools based on a large and medium screen size.

-- Disable scroll zooming—Disable mouse wheel zooming and single-finger panning on the map.
+Enable scroll zooming—Enable mouse wheel zooming and single-finger panning on the map.

-- Disable pop-up—Disable pop-ups on the map.
-This option is useful when working in coordination with the Feature Info widget.
+Enable pop-up—Enable pop-ups on the map.
+Turning off this option is useful when working in coordination with the Feature Info widget.

 Scene quality mode (for web scenes)—Control the quality of the web scene by balancing the visual effect and loading efficiency.